 Platform: Windows, macOS, Linux

 Download link: inkscape.org

-Inkscape also has image bitmap tracing, which is for converting rasterized images into vector paths.
+Inkscape also has image bitmap tracing, which is for converting raster images into vector paths.
 However, the feature is not as advanced as the one in Adobe Illustrator, and you may need some extra manipulations to make it work, or you’ll have to trace it manually.

 At the very least Inkscape is nearly as good as Adobe Illustrator.
 Both programs share a very similar workflow and if you’re used to one of them, it makes it easier to make the switch.
-For logo designs and creating vector graphics, there won’t be much difference in whichever one of you use, apart from having an extra buck to spend on something else.
+For logo designs and creating vector graphics, there won’t be much difference in whichever one you use, apart from having an extra buck to spend on something else.

 - Many features, solid AI alternative